Josverl/stubs-esp-test/repro.md

 * select 'F1 > [MemFs] Create Files' and notice how the explorer is now populated
 * ... try things out, e.g. IntelliSense in memfs-files, create new files, save them, etc
 * select 'F1 > [MemFs] Delete Files' or reload to restart

+## repro with Pymaker2

+This requires Pymaker2 and at least one  microcontrollers running MicroPython.

+- install the pymakr v2.x extension
+- connect to a microcontroller
+- mount the microcontroller's filesystem in VSCVode explorer
+- Notice PyLance stop functioning.